Why does champagne give me a headache?

 Copy and paste this link

-Champagne headaches are a common annoyance for drinkers of the alcoholic beverage.
+Champagne headaches are a common annoyance for drinkers of this particular alcoholic beverage.
 Fortunately, there are a few methods you can follow to reduce the strength and duration of champagne headaches.
 You can also prevent the effects of alcohol flushing with Asian flush pills.

 Some people believe that sulfites, or an allergy to sulfites, is the blame.
-This is likely not true!
+But despite what you may have suspect, this is likely not true!

 "Sulfites can cause allergy and asthma symptoms, but they don't cause headaches," Frederick Freitag, board member of the National Headache Foundation and an associate director of the Diamond Headache Clinic in Chicago told the Wall Street Journal.